1. How can I apply to volunteer?

 European Lawyers in Lesvos has taken out an insurance policy to cover certain cases of professional negligence.

 12. Can I donate money to support the organisation?

-If you would like to donate to support our work, please click here.
+If you would like to donate to support our work, please see the donate page.

-13. I am an applicant for international protection on Lesvos.
-How can I speak to one of the European Lawyers in Lesvos‘ volunteer lawyers?
+14. I am an asylum seeker on Lesvos.
+How can I speak to one of the European Lawyers in Lesvos' volunteer lawyers?

 For more information as to how you can speak to one of our volunteer lawyers, please click here